Boundary Layer Estimates in Stochastic Homogenization: Abstract

 \section{Abstract}

 We prove quantitative decay estimates for the boundary layer corrector in stochastic homogenization in the case of a half-space boundary.
 Our estimates are of optimal order and show that the gradient of the boundary layer corrector features nearly fluctuation-order decay; its expected value decays even one order faster.
-As a corollary, we deduce estimates on the accuracy of the representative volume element method for the computation of effective coefficients: our understanding of the decay of boundary layers enables us to improve the order of convergence of the RVE method for $d\geq 3$. \blfootnote{This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 948819). }
+As a corollary, we deduce estimates on the accuracy of the representative volume element (RVE) method for the computation of effective coefficients: in $d\geq 3$ dimensions our understanding of the decay of boundary layers enables us to justify an improved formula for the RVE method, based on a combination of oversampling with the Hill-Mandel condition.